 As a rule, joint children (up to the age of 21) who are third-country nationals and whose parents are an EU national with a life partner who has a Settlement Permit can be granted a Residence Card (“Aufenthaltskarte”) due to their close family relationship with an EU national.

 If there is no family relationship between your child and an EU citizen, your child can get a Settlement Permit as well.
 For this purpose, they need a quota place.

-Settlement Permit as the extension of a Red-White-Red – Card for Self-Employed Key Workers
+Settlement Permit as an extension of a Red-White-Red – Card for Self-Employed Key Workers

-However, in the case of a subsequent extension, after being in Austria for a total of 5 years, you can apply for the Long-Term Resident EU permit (“Daueraufenthalt EU”) if you fulfill all requirements.
-The Long-Term Resident EU permit gives you unrestricted access to the Austrian labour market, and also allows you to work as a salaried employee.
+However, in the case of a subsequent extension, after being in Austria for a total of 5 years, you can apply for the Long-Term Resident EU permit (“Daueraufenthalt EU”) if you fulfil all requirements.
+The Long-Term Resident EU permit gives you unrestricted access to the Austrian labour market and also allows you to work as a salaried employee.

-- Application form – please mark extension (“Verlängerung”)
+- Application form – please tick Extension application (“Verlängerungsantrag”)